hexxone/audiorbits/README.md

 You can see this running [HERE](https://experiment.hexxon.me/)

 ### Features:

 Please head over to the Workshop-Page for a full list (see title for the link).

 ### Changelog:

 Version 2.1:
+- added blur-filter
+- added FXAA-filter
 - added "reload" indicator
 - added custom timed rendering (see further notes in Settings Guide)
+- added audio peak filter
+- added audio (neighbour) "value smoothing"
+- renamed "audio smoothing" to "time smoothing"
-- many many internal changes to improve performance
+- many many internal changes and fixes to improve performance
 - updated three.js and jquery
 - removed moment.js